umgbhalla/starred/README.md

 ## Rust

+- [gorgarp/ChatGPT-Code-Review](https://github.com/gorgarp/ChatGPT-Code-Review) - ChatGPT-Code-Review is a Rust application that uses the OpenAI GPT-3.5 language model to review code.
+It accepts a local path to a folder containing code, and generates a review for each file in the f
 - [hiro-codes/amongrust](https://github.com/hiro-codes/amongrust) - Reveal the imposters hiding in your sus code
 - [security-union/code-muse-rs](https://github.com/security-union/code-muse-rs) - generate apps using prompt engineering and the OpenAI API
 - [Cormanz/smartgpt](https://github.com/Cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.